 According to the more recent ILAE definitions, generalized seizures “originate at some point within, and rapidly engage, bilaterally distributed networks.
 Such bilateral networks can include cortical and subcortical structures, but do not necessarily include the entire cortex.
 Although individual seizure onsets can appear localized, the location and lateralization are not consistent from one seizure to another.
 Generalized seizures can be asymmetric.”
 Conversely, focal seizures “originate within networks limited to one hemisphere, which may be discretely localized or more widely distributed.
-Focal seizures may originate in subcortical structures” (05; Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+Focal seizures may originate in subcortical structures” (05; 14).

-In the new ILAE reports on classification, the term “secondarily” generalized seizures has been discarded (05; Commission on Classification and Terminology of the International League Against Epilepsy 2014; 18; 19).
+In the updated ILAE reports on classification, the term “secondarily” generalized seizures has been discarded (05; 14; 17; 18).
 It is replaced with “focal to bilateral convulsive seizures (tonic, clonic or tonic and clonic components in any order).”
-Furthermore, secondarily generalized absence seizures evolving from focal seizures are not recognized in these reports though well documented as described in this clinical article.
+Furthermore, secondarily generalized absence seizures evolving from focal seizures are not recognized in these reports, though they are well documented as described in this clinical article.
 More relevant to secondarily (or focal onset) generalized absence seizures is “secondary bilateral synchrony,” which refers to bilateral and synchronous 2 to 4 Hz EEG discharges generated by a unilateral cortical focus.
 Contrary to secondary bilateral synchrony, primary bilateral synchrony manifests with more rapid symmetrical and synchronous generalized spike-wave discharges caused by a generalized epileptic process independent of any focal hemispheric lesion.
-The term “secondary bilateral synchrony” was coined by Tükel and Jasper (49).
+The term “secondary bilateral synchrony” was coined by Tükel and Jasper (48).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.